RTMecha/BetterLegacy/snapshots.md

 - Added "Pause Level" and "Pass Variables" values to the loadInterface modifier.
 - Added exitInterface modifier.
 Used for cases where you want to exit the currently open interface under specific circumstances.
 (Does not work on the pause menu / end level menu.
 It's just for the loadInterface modifier)
 - Added setRenderType setRenderTypeOther modifiers.
 These can Set the render type of the object.
 Don't know why these weren't in there earlier.
+- The Audio event keyframe and sound modifiers now have a "Pan Stereo" value.
+This allows control of the left / right direction the sound is coming from, emulating spaces.

 ### Interfaces
 - Interface now has a dynamic variable system that allows for specific variables to affect anything in the interface.